Former president Trump rules out third party as he moves to firm up control of the Republican Party

 “On behalf of the moms, dads and children of America, I call on Joe Biden to get the schools open and get the schools open now,” he said.

-Hanging over the event was an ongoing dispute within the Republican Party and conservative movement over the legitimacy of the 2020 election, which Trump lost but continues to falsely say was stolen from him.
+Hanging over the event was an ongoing dispute within the Republican Party and conservative movement over the legitimacy of the 2020 election, which Trump continues to falsely say was stolen from him.
 Months of such baseless assertions led to a Jan.
 6 attack on the U.S. Capitol by Trump supporters who sought to prevent legislators from certifying the election results.

 In private conversations, Trump has recently backed away from his unsubstantiated claims that voting machine hacking or election supervisor duplicity had been responsible for his loss, according to people who have spoken with him.
-But he has continued to claim he was the rightful winner of the election, including on Sunday.
+But he has continued to claim he was the rightful winner of the election, including repeatedly on Sunday.

+“We must pass comprehensive election reforms and we must do it now,” he said Sunday, before laying out a long list of changes he deemed necessary, including increased citizenship checks for voters, more voter ID requirements, restrictions on absentee voting, additional ballot chain-of-custody rules and a single day for voting, among others.
+As president, Trump voted under early and absentee rules.

+He said changes to voting rules due to the coronavirus pandemic that were not made through legislative acts were “therefore illegal,” even though they were approved by state or local officials, and in some cases judicial rulings.

 Speakers at the conference repeatedly cited false claims of election fraud from the event’s stages.